tomsing1/mbl2019/rmbl2019/README.md

 By default, RStudio is configured to automatically reload the contents of your workspace into your R session each time.
-That can be quite confusing: old argument and results persist across sessions, and you might confuse them for your current outputs.
+That can be quite confusing: old variables and result objects persist across sessions, and you might confuse them for your current outputs.

 We recommend that you deactive this default behavior via the `Tools -> Global options` menu, as shown below:

-1. Openthe `Global options` panel via the `Tools` menu:
+1. Open the `Global options` panel via the `Tools` menu:

 ![RStudio Global options](README_files/Rstudio_1.png)